Skip to content

 Create the database schema:

-docker exec -i camel-postgres psql -U postgres -c \
+docker exec -i camel-postgres psql -U test -d postgres -c \

 "CREATE TABLE IF NOT EXISTS test (id INTEGER PRIMARY KEY, action VARCHAR(255));"